w3c/wai-about-wai/_about/translating/guides/using-github.md

    </figure>
    </li>
    <li>
-   Click on the "+" icon to create a new file.
+   Click on the "+" or "Add file" button to create a new file.
    {% include showhidebutton.html showtext="Show screenshot" hidetext="Hide screenshot" target=".new-file" %}
    <figure class="new-file screenshot">
       {% include image.html src="translating/new-file.jpg" alt="Screenshot of the edit view in GitHub, with the file tree expanded.
-The “+” icon with a “Add file” label on hover is outlined in dark orange." %}
+The “+” or “Add file” button is outlined in dark orange." %}
    </figure>
    </li>
    <li>Name the new file according to instructions on <a href="/wai-about-wai/about/translating/guides/new-translation/#create-file">Creating a New Translation</a> page.